The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial

 This omnichannel approach also works great for promoting new products and collecting clients’ data.

 What’s more, some banks deploy the co-browsing technique that allows the support specialist to assist as if they’re sitting next to the customer and pointing at the monitor.

 It’s a great go-to for online procedures such as loan formalisation, opening a bank account or insurance arrangement.

 Total digitalisation in transactions

-The next point in our list “how FinTech impact on banks is progress in transaction banking.
+The next point in our “How FinTech impacts banks” chart is progress in transaction banking.